-This alternative also offers unique flexibility for future adaptation.
-The Return Flow Credit pipeline would convey water along a route from the Paseo Real to the Rio Grande that passes immediately by the BRWTF.
+Providing this flexibility is easily accommodated in the proposed project.
+The Return Flow Credit pipeline would convey water along a route from the Paseo Real WRF to the Rio Grande that passes immediately by the BRWTF.
 Should demands or water management conditions change in the future, this pipeline could easily be adapted to convey reclaimed water to the BRWTF for treatment as part of a Direct Potable Reuse system.
+This would include a turnout from the Return Flow Credit pipeline to the BRWTF, consisting of less than 1,000 linear feet of new pipeline and a new turnout valve vault structure.
 Additional treatment may be warranted in this scenario, as described for Alternative 7 (Direct Potable Reuse).
+Costs for advanced treatment that may be necessary under this adaptation of the proposed project are characterized in this Feasibility Study as part of Alternative 7.